kendraliu/Project-One-An-Analysis-of-Suicide-Rate-and-Several-Factors/README.md

 Household Income vs. Suicide rates:

-Our hypothesis is that individuals with lower household incomes are at a higher risk of suicide than those with higher incomes because of higher levels of financial stress and limited access to mental health services, which can increase the risk of suicide.

 From the analysis we made,  the correlation coefficient (r-value) indicated no correlation of household income with the suicide rates of a country.